Our research framework for positioning and messaging

-Without structured research and analysis, startups rely on ad hoc methods, personal experience and opinion for their positioning and messaging decisions.
+Without structured research and analysis, many companies rely on ad hoc methods, personal experience and opinion for their positioning and messaging decisions.
 There’s a better way.

-Over the course of working with hundreds of companies on positioning and messaging, including 80+ that were acquired or went public (so far), James Hannon and I arrived at a disciplined and effective way of gathering and analyzing information to support the collaborative work we do with our startup clients and often their agency teams.
-We call it P&M IQ.
-We’ve found that comprehensive,. organized research and discussions in a workshop setting helps keep efforts much more focused, objective and ultimately, more successful.
+Over the course of working with hundreds of companies on positioning and messaging, including 85+ that were acquired or went public so far, we evolved a disciplined and effective way of gathering and analyzing information to support the collaborative positioning and messaging work we do with our clients, and often their agencies too.
+We’ve found that comprehensive,. organized research and discussions in a workshop setting helps keep efforts more focused, objective and ultimately, successful.

-Here are the steps in our research approach:
+Here are the 5 steps in our Accelerant research approach:

 1. Review solid analyst reports for the category (or categories) the company belongs to

-2. Select 3 top competitors from the (or each) category and review/analyze their positioning and messaging from:
+2. Select three top competitors from the (or each) category and review/analyze their positioning and messaging from:

 a.
 Web sites